Mingyuee88/sae-post-intervention-recovery/README.md

 ## Acknowledgements

 This codebase builds on and adapts infrastructure from SAEBench and Obfuscated Activations / OABD.
-See `ACKNOWLEDGEMENTS.md` and `docs/THIRD_PARTY.md` for details.
+See `ACKNOWLEDGEMENTS.md` for details.

 ## Citation
 ```bibtex